 Bring extra bedding, mats, towels in case your dog or cat gets carsick!
 Yes, it happens to pets too.

 Packing and Loading

 Your pet may experience the most stress while you’re packing up your home and loading everything into the truck.
 This is also one of the most dangerous times for pets.
-Since they can get stepped on or let out through an open door.
+Since they can get stepped on or panic and run out through an open door.

 Once you have arrived at your new apartment or house, you’ll still want to unload and unpack before your give your pet free rein of the place.
 Again, if you can place your pet in a kennel for the day, this might be the best option.
 If not, place your pet in the quietest part of your new home.
 Keep him or her contained until potential escape routes are closed and there’s some semblance of order.

 If your pet has a bed or toys, make sure you show him or her where they’ll be.
-Introduce your pet to the neighbors and to their animals.
+Make sure your cat knows how to find the litter box.
+Introduce your pet to the neighbors and to their animals (if they’re friendly!)

 Find a new veterinarian near your home, and deliver your pet’s vaccination and vet records.
-It can be helpful to take your pet in for a visit right away so you’re not searching for a new vet when there’s an emergency.
+Note the location of the nearest 24 hr emergency vet.
+It can be helpful to take your pet in for a visit to the regular vet you choose before you really need them.
+Some vets will accomodate a brief “get acquainted” visit.

 Moving with your pets doesn’t have to be dangerous or stressful.
 By taking a few precautions, your pets will remain safe and healthy during your move.